 Kristina was a special education teacher in San Antonio, Texas and traveled to Uganda during her summer break to volunteer.
 During her time volunteering in Uganda, she was offered a teaching job, so she packed up her life and moved 8,000 miles away from home.
 Once she began teaching in Uganda, she discovered there are over 7 million children enrolled in public elementary schools in Uganda, but children with disabilities are not included.
-Three short months into living in Uganda, she was heartbroken by the lack of special education programs and partnered with Moses to found Obwaagazi Children’s Foundation, an organization for children with disabilities in the local community.
+Three short months into living in Uganda, she was heartbroken by the lack of special education programs and founded Obwaagazi Children’s Foundation, an organization for children with disabilities in the local community.

 What We Do